Ansh-dhanani/Scanix_AI/README.md

 </pre>
 ## 💀 What's This About?

-Yo, we built an AI that can spot brain tumors faster than you can say "no cap" 💯.
+We built an AI that can spot brain tumors faster than you can say.
 Upload your brain scan, get results in seconds.
-It's giving main character energy fr.

-**TL;DR:** AI-powered brain tumor detection with 98% accuracy.
+**TL;DR:** AI-powered brain tumor detection with 96% accuracy.
 Built different.

 ## ✨ Features That Hit Different